Israeli defense minister warns an attack on Iran would be 'lethal' and 'surprising'

 Jabaliya residents fear Israel aims to depopulate the north and turn it into a closed military zone or a Jewish settlement.
 Israel has blocked all roads except for the main highway leading south from Jabaliya, according to residents.

-The U.N. agency for Palestinian refugees said it was evacuating seven schools being used as shelters and that only two of eight water wells in the camp are still functioning.

-“We are concerned about the displacement to the south,” Ahmed Qamar, who lives in Jabaliya with his wife, children and parents, said in a text message.
-"People here say clearly that they will die here in northern Gaza and won’t go to southern Gaza.”
+"People here say clearly that they will die here in northern Gaza and won’t go to southern Gaza,” Ahmed Qamar, who lives in Jabaliya with his wife, children and parents, said in a text message.

 Fadel Naeem, the director of Al-Ahly Hospital in Gaza City, said it had received dozens of wounded people and bodies from the north.
 “We declared a state of emergency, suspended scheduled surgeries, and discharged patients whose conditions are stable," he told AP in a text message.

-Israel’s offensive has gutted Gaza’s health sector, forcing most of its hospitals to shut down and leaving the rest only partially functioning.
+Israel’s offensive has gutted Gaza’s health sector, forcing most hospitals to shut down and leaving the rest only partially functioning.

 Naeem said three hospitals farther north — Kamal Adwan, Awda and the Indonesian Hospital - have become almost inaccessible because of the fighting.
 The Gaza Health Ministry says the Israeli army has ordered all three to evacuate staff and patients.
 Meanwhile, no humanitarian aid has entered the north since Oct.
 1, according to U.N. data.